10 best soccer players of all time, from Diego Maradona to Lionel Messi

 Messi is a once-in-a-lifetime talent who has excelled in an era where athletes are groomed to peak performance and molded into physical freaks.
 The one goal that has eluded him is a World Cup title and in 2022 his grand chase ended when he helped Argentina win their third Cup title, as he starred in the biggest game of his life and scored two goals.

-In 2023 he expanded on his legendary legacy by taking his talents to America and the MLS as a member of Inter Miami CF. So far so good as he has been utterly dominant during his short stint in the Western hemisphere’s top soccer league.
+In 2023 he expanded on his legendary legacy by taking his talents to America and the MLS as a member of Inter Miami CF. Helping take the US league to new heights.